Logo

 • missing document language.

 However, these are just some of the issues that can make a site less accessible to people with disabilities and limitations.
-Therefore, a thorough accessibility assessment requires knowledge, relevant digital tools and time.
+Therefore, a thorough accessibility assessment requires knowledge (for example mobile accessibility or video accessibility knowledge), relevant digital tools and time.

 You will find detailed instructions on how to adapt websites for disabled users in the WCAG guide.
 Below we have listed the six elements that we think are the most important.
 These elements are, among others, part of Rhapsody’s Accessibility Checklist Template.